daniel-enqz/CollatzConjecture/README.md

 👻 **_Type `rake` the to run tests:_**

+## I tried to do my best commenting each part of code, I hope it helps👌

 # 🤔Question:
 Imagine a social media platform where users can reply to other user’s comments creating a thread.
 What should happen to a user’s comments if such a user wants to